 - Provide Notice to Creditors by publishing in some daily or weekly newspaper in the county in which the estate is being administered, that all persons having claims against the above-named estate are required to present them to the undersigned or to the District Court on or before (a date not earlier than four months from date of first publication or the date one year from date of death, whichever occurs or said claims may be forever barred.

-- Deal with creditor claims after they have been presented, and decide which claims are legitimate, and either allow or disallow those that are not valid.
+- Deal with creditor claims after they have been presented, determine which are legitimate, and either allow or disallow those that are not valid.

 - Close the Estate by filing appropriate accountings with the court.

 A Personal Representative is entitled to reasonable compensation for their services.
-The duties and responsibilities of a Personal Representative are always time consuming, burdensome, stressful, and emotionally draining.
-The amount of compensation is reviewable by the court.
+The duties and responsibilities of a Personal Representative are always time-consuming, burdensome, stressful, and emotionally draining.
+The amount of compensation is subject to review by the court.

-An attorney’s expertise is usually necessary to identify what type of probate is necessary.
-The scope of the probate attorney’s involvement will depend on the complexity of the estate.
-Even the most well-planned estates and well-written wills have costs associated with administration, including court fees, attorney fees, and the payment of the decedent’s final expenses and legitimate debts.
+An attorney’s expertise is usually necessary to determine which type of probate is required.
+The scope of the probate attorney’s involvement will depend on the estate’s complexity.
+Even the most well-planned estates and well-written wills incur costs associated with administration, including court and attorney fees, as well as payment of the decedent’s final expenses and legitimate debts.

-Most attorneys charge an hourly fee, and the rate depends on several factors, such as the attorney’s expertise and experience, the novelty and difficulty of the case, the results obtained, and costs involved.
+Most attorneys charge an hourly fee, and the rate depends on several factors, including the attorney’s expertise and experience, the novelty and complexity of the case, the results obtained, and the costs involved.

 Probate Avoidance